jameskelly33/Flag-Quiz-MSProject2/README.md

 ![A screenshot of the scorepage with mistake button clicked](assets/images/scorepagescreenshot.png "A screenshot of the scorepage with mistake button clicked")

 * The default scorepage shows a message giving the user their total score and how many questions they answered in the 30 second time-limit.
-* If the user scored zero the message will read "Oh dear... you score 0 points.
+* If the user scored zero the message will read "Oh dear... you scored 0 points".
 * If the user answers more questions wrong than right then the message will read 'Not bad, you scored (X) points".
 * If the user answers more questions right than wrong then the message will read 'Well done, you scored (X) points".
 * If the user answers all questions correct then the message will read 'Outstanding, you scored (X) points".
 * If the user made mistakes, a show mistakes button will appear below the text, which when clicked will show thumbnails of the flags they guessed incorrectly.
-* There are two buttons below, one allowing the user to save their score, which when clicked will activate a modal prompting the user to enter their name.
+* There are q further two buttons, one allowing the user to save their score, which when clicked will activate a modal prompting the user to enter their name.
 * After the user has entered their name a table will appear showing the names and scores of all site users and the save score button will be hidden to prevent the user  re-saving their score.
-* The second button on the score page is a play again button which if pressed before saving the score, will ask the user if they want to save their score or if they want to go back to the homepage.
+* The second button on the scorepage is a play again button which if pressed before saving the score, will ask the user if they want to save their score or if they want to go back to the homepage.

 ## **Technologies Used**